 After the events of the Rise of the Third Army, Kyle is approached by the group of new guardians who seek his assistance in navigating the universe in search of a better understanding of its inhabitants and its customs.
 Untrusting, Kyle declines, until Hal manages to persuade him that doing so would be in the best interest of the corps and the universe because of the fact that these new guardians could be potential threats, as the old guardians were.

 The first outing that Kyle and the guardians take is to the outer edge of the universe where an anomaly in the form of a giant floating mass is being studied by multiple spaceships and guarded by Exeter.
 The guardians leave Kyle to deal with Exeter while they take a closer look at the anomaly.
-As Kyle wields the white light to protect himself, the anomaly explodes and releases Relic before the guardians have a chance to warn him.
+As Kyle wields the white light to protect himself, the anomaly explodes and releases the being known as Relic.

 Now facing Relic and obviously out-powered, the guardians call on the assistance of Carol Ferris, nonconsensually pulling her from Earth.
 As Kyle attempts to battle Relic, he is captured as Relic studies Kyle's memories.
 With the combined force of Carol Ferris and Exeter, Carol manages to talk Kyle out of his allusion as Relic flees with the collected information.